 Changes Proposed to National Register

 Proposed revisions to the National Register of Historic Places would substantially impact how historic resources are nominated and determined eligible.
+These revisions would implement the 2016 Amendments to the National Historic Preservation Act establishing an unequal representation for large property owners to block historic district nominations even if a majority of property owners are in full support.

 The Conservancy opposes this action as it would severely undermine the effectiveness and purpose of the National Register, the nation’s leading tool to recognize the built environment and heritage of this country.
 The revisions are harmful and counterintuitive to historic preservation both in policy and in practice.